xiGUAwanOU/tech-note/project-management/git/delete-wrong-commits.md

 $ git push origin master --force
   ```

-If the repo refuses to accept `--force` push, we could make the reverse as a new commit:
+If the repo refuses to accept `--force` push, we could make the reverse as a new commit (**actually it is usually done like this**, since `--force` push will overwrite the history):

   ```console
 $ git revert HEAD